-Table 12 provides the savings values from sales made in PY7 that are realized in PY7 and the savings that will carry over to PY8 and PY9 due to their later installation.
-As discussed earlier, IL-TRM V2.0 assumes that consumers will install 98% of purchased CFLs within three years and that they will never install the remaining 2% of bulbs.
+Table 13 provides the savings values from sales made in PY7 that are realized in PY7 and the savings that will carry over to PY8 and PY9 due to their later installation.
+As discussed earlier, IL-TRM V3.0 assumes that consumers will install 98% of purchased CFLs within three years and that they will never install the remaining 2% of bulbs.
+Given the higher cost of LEDs and the lack of direction in the TRM, we assumed that all LEDs purchased would be installed over the course of three years.